-The Eastern Sierra Wildfire Alliance (ESWA) is a group of stakeholders from Alpine, Mono, and Inyo counties representing non-profit organizations, Fire Safe Councils, federal, state and local government agencies, and California Native American Tribes.
+Eastern Sierra Wildfire Alliance is a group of stakeholders from Inyo, Mono, and Alpine counties representing nonprofit organizations, Fire Safe Councils, federal, state and local government agencies, and California Native American Tribes.

 To prevent catastrophic wildfires by improving ecosystem health and community resiliency through collaboration and capacity-increasing programs.

-The ESWA was created in response to the increase in wildfire activity in the eastern Sierra region.
+ESWA was created in response to the increase in wildfire activity in the Eastern Sierra region.
 Following catastrophic events such as the Round Fire of 2015, it became evident that coordinated fire prevention and ecosystem health efforts were needed for the region.
 ESWA was founded to help increase the pace and scale of projects, enhance communication efforts, build capacity, and act as a repository for resources and information.

 Assist with efforts dedicated to ecosystem health management (fuels reduction, restoration, biomass removal etc.)